web analytics

 Feature Family Investment Company Discretionary Trust

-Initial IHT Charge None (unless shares settled on trust) 20% above nil-rate band
+Initial IHT charge None on PET share gifts or cash funding 20% above the nil-rate band

-10-year Anniversary Charge None Up to 6% on value above nil-rate band
+10-year anniversary charge None Up to 6% on value above the nil-rate band

 When FICs Are Most Suitable